bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - BootstrapVue's custom CSS is required in order to support `sticky-header`.
 - Bootstrap v4 uses the CSS style `border-collapse: collapsed` on table elements.
 This prevents the borders on the sticky header from "sticking" to the header, and hence the borders will scroll when the body scrolls.
+To get around this issue, create some custom CSS that targets `table.table.b-table`, which sets they styles `border-collapse: separate; border-spacing: 0px;` (note that this may cause double borders when using features such as `bordered`, etc).
+- Bootstrap v4 uses the CSS style `border-collapse: collapsed` on table elements.
+This prevents the borders on the sticky header from "sticking" to the header, and hence the borders will scroll when the body scrolls.
 To get around this issue, set the pop `no-border-collapse` on the table (note that this may cause double borders when using features such as `bordered`, etc).
 - The sticky header feature uses CSS style `position: sticky` to position the headings.